-P. inyoensis is endemic to Inyo and Mono Counties of California.
-There are records from the Owens Valley from Olancha to Laws, and southern Mono County.
+Phacelia inyoensis is endemic to Inyo and Mono Counties of California.
+There are records from Owens Valley from Olancha to Laws, and southern Mono County.
 This is an annual herb, 3-10 cm tall and wide, stems decumbent to erect, branching at base with short stiff glandular hairs.
 Leaves are elliptic to obovate, 0.5-2 cm, margin entire to lobed.
 Flowers are on flowering stems, narrow bell-shaped 2-6 mm, pale-yellow.
-Fruit oblong capsule, 3-4 mm across with 18-25 small furrowed seed.
+Fruit oblong capsule, 3-4 mm across with 18-25 small, furrowed seed, likely dispersed by wind and seed predators.

-This species has been documented in the Owens Valley since the early 20th Century through the present.
+This species has been documented in Owens Valley since the early 20th Century through the present.
 The habitat is usually in alkali meadows or desert sink meadows usually at the edges of or in depressions within the habitat.
-In 2022 P. inyoensis was not found at any rare plant locations or while surveying summer time Owens Valley vegetation conditions.